 Controlled comforting involves putting your baby to bed, and quickly comforting, settling and leaving her.
 You gradually cut back on how much attention you give to your baby when she cries and calls out.

 Camping out is when you stay in your baby’s bedroom to help him settle.
-You gradually cut back how long you stay in the bedroom and how much help you give to baby while he’s settling.
+You gradually move further away from your baby and cut back on how much help you give him while he’s settling.

 Choose the approach you’re most comfortable with and try to use it consistently for at least three nights.
 For some babies, it might take up to three weeks.
 If things aren’t improving after a few nights, or if your baby is becoming more and more upset, it’s a good idea to consult your GP or child and family health nurse.

 Tips for success with controlled comforting and camping out